 Syracuse University (“University”) is committed to providing a prompt, thorough, and equitable response to reports of Prohibited Conduct under the Syracuse Sexual Harassment, Abuse, and Assault Prevention Policy.
 These procedures apply to the conduct of University staff members, including part-time and temporary employees (except to the extent any provision of a collective bargaining agreement conflicts with these procedures).
 These procedures do not apply to faculty.

 Any person may make a report of Prohibited Conduct to the Title IX Coordinator or an appropriate designee (in any particular case, the Title IX Coordinator may delegate their authority pursuant to these procedures to another appropriate University representative).
-The University will treat Complainants and Respondents equitably by offering Supportive Measures to a Complainant, and by following a formal resolution process that complies with the Title IX regulations before the imposition of any disciplinary sanction against a Respondent.
+The University will treat Complainants and Respondents equitably by offering Supportive Measures to a Complainant, and by following a resolution process that complies with the Title IX regulations before the imposition of any disciplinary sanction against a Respondent.

 Upon receipt of a report of Prohibited Conduct, the matter may be resolved through: